 - PrintAOT (+/-): Print used AOT classes and methods

 - Tier3AOTBackEdgeThreshold (int): Back-edge threshold at which tier 3 on-stack replacement compilation is invoked.
-A back-edge is a branch backwards in the code which typically denotes a loop construct.
+A back-edge is a branch backward in the code which typically denotes a loop construct.

 - Tier3AOTCompileThreshold (int): Threshold at which tier 3 compilation is invoked (invocation minimum must be satisfied)

-- Tier3AOTInvocationThreshold (int): Compile if number of method invocations crosses this threshold if coming from AOT
+- Tier3AOTInvocationThreshold (int): Compile if the number of method invocations crosses this threshold if coming from AOT

 - Tier3AOTMinInvocationThreshold (int): Minimum invocation to compile at tier 3 if coming from AOT

 There is a bit more detail on these in the excellent presentation by Dmitry Chuyko of Oracle’s AOT development team.

 - TraceOldGenTime (+/-): Trace the cumulative time for collection of the old generation.